CLASS DATES 2019

 (Half term - No Classes - 21 - 26 October)

 CARNET, 4 WEEK BLOCK OR SINGLE CLASS?:

 The single class is good if you want to try out our classes before committing to longer.
-(Adult £24, Kids £15).
 If it is your first class with us, then you can try the class for half price.
-Use the code 1stclass.
+Use the code 1stclass when booking online.
 You may cancel up to 48 hours before the class.

-The 4 class carnet (£84) or 11 class carnet (£210) are our most cost efficient and flexible way to attend classes.
-They allow you to come to any class, thursday or saturday and in different skills if you prefer.
+The Aerial Artist passes, 12 or 6 week are our most cost efficient way to come to classes.
+The 4 and 11 class carnet, 4 class ACF carnet are cost efficient and flexible allowing you to book the class and date you prefer.
+The carnets allow you to come to any class, Monday, Thursday or Saturday and in different skills if you prefer.
 You can book online all the way to the end of term and are able to cancel up to 24 hours before.
-11 class carnet is valid for 4 months (less the holidays), 4 class carnet is valid for 2 months.
+11 class carnet is valid for 4 months (less the holidays), 4 skills class and 4 class ACF carnet are valid for 2 months.

-The 11 class carnet includes a free practice time, whilst you hold the carnet!
+The 11 class carnet includes 1 free practice time, whilst you hold the carnet!

-We offer discounts for low income families and 2nd sibling or more.
+We offer limited discounts for low income families and 2nd sibling or more.